pierre-rouleau/pel/doc/pel-manual.rst

     PEL uses several function keys (**F2**, **F5**, **F6**, **F11** and
     **F12**) as key prefixes as described in the section titled `PEL Function Keys Bindings`_.
 It also uses the **F9** key with some external packages.
-  - `PEL convenience features`_ include:

-    - A `set of small Emacs Lisp files`_ that implement PEL's features that deal with several aspects of Emacs like windows and frame, scrolling control, buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...
+    - are implemented by a `set of small Emacs Lisp files`_ and that deal with several aspects of Emacs like windows and frame, scrolling control, buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...

-      - Note that these files can be used as *mostly* independent Emacs Lisp *libraries* if you prefer to use a specific PEL features without PEL's key bindings.
+    - Note that these PEL files can be used as *mostly* independent Emacs Lisp *libraries* if you prefer to use a specific PEL features without using PEL key bindings.

-  - provides two Emacs startup modes:
+- a mechanism that provides two Emacs startup modes:

   - the **normal startup operation mode** which corresponds to the normal way Emacs is used where the package.el package manager is used by PEL and where it is possible to:

     - use PEL's Emacs customization to select features and where the **pel-init** command downloads and installs the external packages required for those features,
     - disable features no longer needed and remove them by executing the **pel-cleanup** command, reducing startup time accordingly.

   - the **fast-startup operation mode** that does not allow installation of any new package but provides a much faster Emacs init startup time, even with Emacs 26.3.
 In this mode, PEL bundles all external Elpa packages that have files in a single directory, reducing the number of elpa directories which reduces Emacs init startup time furthermore.
     With it its possible to reduce Emacs startup time to 0.1 second even when using over 230 external packages with no loss of functionality (except ability to install new packages).

     - PEL also supports the package quickstart mechanism for Emacs 27 and later.
     - PEL use techniques similar to those used by `use-package`_ but goes further by providing the extra mode of operation.
 The use-package describes being able to use over 80 packages with a start time of 2 seconds.
 With PEL's fast startup of 0.15 second for 238 packages, on Emacs 26.3, that's about 40 times faster!

 To use PEL you must set your `Emacs initialization file`_ appropriately.
 If you are using Emacs ≥ 27 with quick-startup you must also setup your